 HOW MUCH EXERCISE IS ENOUGH?

-Look to your physician, fitness trainer, or other health care provider to equip you with an individualized program that is right for you.
+Look to your physician, physical therapist, fitness trainer, or other health care provider to equip you with an individualized program that is right for you.

 Garber, et al.; Quantity and Quality of Exercise for Developing and Maintaining Cardiorespiratory, Musculoskeletal, and Neuromuscular Fitness in Apparently Healthy Adults: Guidance for Prescribing Exercise.
 Medicine & Science in Sports & Exercise.
 43(7): 1334-1359, July 2011.